 • Marina Habe’s Autopsy Report

 The autopsy report for Marina Elizabeth Habe is presented below.
 The text has been transcribed from low-resolution photos of the original report to enhance readability, with explanations for medical terms included in brackets.
-OFFICE OF CHIEF MEDICAL EXAMINER-CORONER Date: January 2, 1969 – 11:30 AM I performed an autopsy on the body of Marina Habe
+Following the transcription of the autopsy report, we turn to a closer analysis to explore what it reveals about Marina’s final hours—examining…

 Continue Reading →